Development applications - a quick guide

 If your development is located in an established area you are strongly encouraged to consult with your neighbours during the design stage to ensure the development proposal considers all of the issues that might arise.
 Even though neighbour consultation is not statutory it is encouraged and should occur before a DA is lodged with the Planning and Land Authority.

 All Merit track development applications need to be publically notified.
 If your proposal requires minor notification, letters will be sent to the neighbours adjoining your property advising them of your application.
 If your proposal requires major notification, letters will be sent to the adjoining neighbours and a sign placed on the site.

 What about entity referrals?

-For some development applications you will be required to get approvals from other ACT agencies such as ActewAGL and the Territory and Municipal Services Directorate (TAMSD).
+For some development applications you will be required to get approvals from other ACT agencies such as ActewAGL and the Transport Canberra and City Services (TCCS).